caiks/WBOT02/README.md

 Experiment with sizes, scales, valencies and thresholds.

 Balanced valency.
 Perhaps we should also consider deviation and normalise such that the extreme values have a reasonable quantile.
 The problem is that many images are going to be multi-modal, so the normal distribution would be unrepresentative.
+Would we use balanced in the underlying of a two level model?
+Might also wish to standardise the deviation.

 decreasing thresholds, random initial models (Probably fixed valency is not going to be evenly distributed, so start the model with a random before mode 4 to avoid the small absolute variations of texture and background, although view_decomp and limited length browsing suggests that the models are still balanced near the root), tiled driver models